paddelcourt/llmcord/README.md

 llmcord transforms Discord into a collaborative LLM frontend.
 It works with practically any LLM, remote or locally hosted.

+## Note:
+This is the forked version that has included changes to be able to take in the channel history as context for LLM answering.

 ## Features

 ### Reply-based chat system